 - The meeting rooms are available for a maximum of three (3) hours use during the Library’s normal business hours only.
 Meetings must be ended and clean-up completed by the time the library closes for the day.
 When scheduling a room, time for set-up and clean-up must be included in the reserved time period and may not exceed three (3) hours.
 No organization will be allowed to enter the library before the library opens or remain after the library closes.

-- The meeting rooms may be scheduled no more than three (3) months in advance.
+- The meeting rooms may be scheduled no more than two (2) months in advance.
 The Library is unable to accept reservations for a series of meetings which would designate the Library as a regular meeting place for any organization.

 - Groups, organizations, or individuals using the meeting rooms may not charge or collect admission fees, with the exception of fees charged to cover the costs of program materials or supplies that participants may take home with them.

 - Sales are not permitted except for a library sponsored program or sales by organizations affiliated with the library.
 Per the Use of the Library Policy, authors are permitted to sell materials relating to their presentation.

 - Workshops, seminars or other such “educational” presentations including, but not exclusive of, financial, estate, health, and/or retirement planning or related topics will be considered “for-profit” activities and will not be permitted unless sponsored as an official library program.

 - Organizations meeting in the Library may not use the Library as a mailing address or telephone number.
 The telephone facilities of the Library shall not be available to the persons meeting in either building.

 - Groups of children through grades 12 may use the meeting rooms with adult supervision.
 The adult supervisor must sign the meeting room application, taking responsibility for the group and must be in attendance at all times.
 Children must remain in the meeting room during the entire meeting to avoid disruption to the normal functions of the Library.